Anansi: Popular Anansi stories

 Among many stories attached to Anansi and collected in literature, one explains how he became known as the owner of all stories in the world.
-It's so popular that it has been studied and republished alongside other stories many times, including as children's books, like the Caldecott Medal-winning A Story a Story by Gail E. Haley, which follows Akan oral tradition by beginning the tale with: "We do not really mean, we do not really mean that what we are about to say is true.
+It is so popular that it has been studied and republished alongside other stories many times, including as children's books, like the Caldecott Medal-winning A Story a Story by Gail E. Haley, which follows Akan oral tradition by beginning the tale with: "We do not really mean, we do not really mean that what we are about to say is true.
 A story, a story; let it come, let it go".
 Haley's story later continues it by concluding: "This is my story that I have related.
 If it be sweet, or if it be not sweet, take some elsewhere, and let some come back to me."
 The following folktales listed will begin with this notable folktale alongside other anansesem (spider tales), some of which were recorded by Rattray in his prolific work on the subject; additional stories that arose out of the Anansesem tradition in the Diaspora have been included.

 Akan-Ashanti Anansi stories

 How the Sky-God's stories came to be Anansi's stories

-This version of the most commonly-retold folktale was recorded by Rattray in his extensive book on Akan-Ashanti folktales, and as the tale generally goes, there were no stories in the world, as they were all held by the sky god Nyame.
-Anansi wanted Nyame's stories and asked him to give them to him.
-Nyame did not want to give up his stories, even though the Spider insisted he could afford to pay for them.
-Unconvinced, Nyame then told Anansi that many great kingdoms like Kokofu, Bekwai, and Asumengya tried to buy the stories from him yet could not afford them; he then pondered how Anansi, completely insignificant in comparison, would succeed where they had failed.
-Anansi, however, was not intimidated and promised he could afford them, asking Nyame their price.
-As a result, Nyame entertained Anansi's offer, but nonetheless set a high price, hoping that it would be impossible for Anansi to accomplish the difficult labours that he devised for him: Anansi had to capture four of the most dangerous creatures in the world, namely the python Onini, hornets Mmoboro, leopard Osebo, and fairy Mmoatia.
-Undaunted, clever Anansi promised to bring Nyame those four things and even added his own mother Ya Nsia for extra measure.
-Nyame accepted his offer and advised him to begin his journey, so Anansi set about putting his schemes into motion.